dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 -usersfont
   Disable the AWE32/64 SoundFonts (.SBK files).
 -alex
   Used to show the 'JLW' easter egg.
+And not only that.
 -level <num>
   Brings you directly to level number <num>.
   After the level is finished, quits the game.